Version 2.2.0 Software

 USB MIDI Data Reduction (hidden setting)

 If LinnStrument's high volume of MIDI data sent over USB is overloading your computer or sound generator, you can slow down the transmission rate of MIDI messages.
-Hold MIDI I/O to view the delay time (in microseconds) that is added between sent MIDI bytes.
+Hold the "USB" button to display a screen showing the delay time (in microseconds) that is added between sent MIDI bytes.
 Swipe left or right to change the value.
 Default is 235.
 As a point of reference, a value of 300 slows it down to the speed of the MIDI jacks, and a value of 600 slows it down to half the speed of the MIDI jacks.

 Low Power mode: